DIGITALIS PURPUREA: AN OVERVIEW ON PHYTOCHEMICAL AND PHARMACOLOGICAL PROFILEHTML Full Text

 Toxicity can often be managed by discontinuing digitalis, determining serum potassium levels, and, if indicated, replenishing potassium.
 The main toxins in Digitalis are the two chemically similar cardiac glycosides: digitoxin and digoxin.
-Like other cardiac glycosides, these toxins exert their effects by inhibiting the ATPase activity of a complex of transmembrane proteins that form the sodium potassium ATPase pump, (Na+/K+-ATPase).
-Inhibition of the Na+/K+-ATPase in turn causes a rise not only in intracellular Na+, but also in calcium, which in turn results in increased force of myocardial muscle contractions.
+Like other cardiac glycosides, these toxins exert their effects by inhibiting the ATPase activity of a complex of transmembrane proteins that form the sodium-potassium ATPase pump, (Na+/K+-ATPase).
+Inhibition of the Na+/K+-ATPase, in turn, causes a rise not only in intracellular Na+ but also in calcium, which in turn results in increased force of myocardial muscle contractions.
 In other words, at precisely the right dosage, Digitalis toxin can cause the heart to beat more strongly.
 However, digitoxin, digoxin and several other cardiac glycosides, such as ouabain, are known to have steep dose-response curves, i.e., minute increases in the dosage of these drugs can make the difference between an ineffective dose and a fatal one.

 Symptoms of Digitalis poisoning include a low pulse rate, nausea, vomiting, and uncoordinated contractions of different parts of the heart, leading to cardiac arrest and finally death 25, 36.

-CONCLUSION: The current review discussed the chemical constituents and pharmacological effects of Digitalis purpurea as important medicinal plants with wide range of medicinal uses.
+CONCLUSION: The current review discussed the chemical constituents and pharmacological effects of Digitalis purpurea as important medicinal plants with a wide range of medicinal uses.
 Cardiac glycosides or cardenolides are natural products contained in Digitalis purpurea, although leaves from Digitalis species are the most important source of these compounds.
-Due to their effective-ness in the treatment of heart insufficiency, cardenolides from Digitalis purpurea are still used very extensively worldwide.
+Due to their effectiveness in the treatment of heart insufficiency, cardenolides from Digitalis purpurea are still used very extensively worldwide.

 CONFLICT OF INTEREST: Nil

-- Orhan IE: Biotechnological production of plant secondary metabolites.
+- Orhan IE: Biotechnological production of secondary plant metabolites.
 Bentham ebook 2012: 107.